 - limiting alcohol intake

-- avoiding carbonated, sugary beverages, such as soda
+- avoiding carbonated, sugary beverages such as soda

 - drinking at least 8 cups of fluid per day, for most people

 Avoiding gluten can also reduce the risk of flares.
-Gluten free food products and alternatives are now widely available.
+Gluten-free food products and alternatives are now widely available.

-The following medications may help IBS symptoms:
+The following medications

 - Antispasmodic medications: These reduce abdominal cramping and pain by relaxing the muscles in the gut.

 - Antimotility medications: These can reduce diarrhea symptoms.
-Options include loperamide, which slows down the contractions of the intestinal muscles.
+Options include loperamide, which slows down contractions of the intestinal muscles.

 - Tricyclic antidepressants (TCAs): These often help to reduce abdominal pain and cramping.

-Medications specific to IBS treatment include:
+Additional medications specific to IBS treatment include: